ENGLISH 中文

 Membership renewals may be made in person at ACCA, 2 Mary St, Surry Hills NSW 2010 or by Visa/MasterCard by calling 9281 1377 during office hours.

-Upon confirmation of a quorum, the AGM was declared open by President Christine Mok at 12.05pm.
+The AGM was declared open by President Christine Mok at 12.00noon – upon confirmation of quorum.

 The Editorial Team